NAVWAR Opens Agile Center of Excellence to Support Modernization Across the Command

 |0

-This work, NAVWAR Opens Agile Center of Excellence to Support Modernization Across the Command, by Ramon Go, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAVWAR Opens Agile Center of Excellence to Support Modernization Across the Command, by Lily Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NAVWAR Opens Agile Center of Excellence to Support Modernization Across the Command